 The Ideal Solution

-Swap out the Car
+Swap Out the Car

 Refinance or Consolidate

-A fixed rate loan from a bank, credit union, or online lender will often be less expensive than rolling your title loan over month after month.
-Even a convenience check from your credit card can reduce your costs (as long as you are certain you’ll pay it off before any promotions end), plus you can get your title back.
+Another way to get rid of your title loan is to replace it with a different loan.
+This doesn’t solve the main problem (that you’re short on cash), but it can stop the bleeding.
+A fixed-rate loan from a bank, credit union, or online lender is often less expensive than rolling your title loan over month after month.
+Even a convenience check from a credit card can reduce your costs—as long as you are certain you’ll pay it off before any promotions end.
+Paying off the title loan also allows you to get your title back.

 Avoiding Title Loans